 The Effects of Organic Farming Practices on Nitrogen Pollution

-The Organic Center is working with Professor James Galloway, Ariel Majidi, and Allison Leach at the University of Virginia to investigate the effect of different farming systems on nitrogen pollution.
+The Organic Center collaborated with Professor James Galloway’s team at the University of Virginia to investigate the effect of different farming systems on nitrogen pollution.

 Over the last century food production has played a large role in the increased production of excess reactive nitrogen (all nitrogen forms other than N2).
 This overabundance of nitrogen accumulates in the environment, leading to nitrogen pollution.
 Nitrogen pollution is a problem, because it can cause eutrophication of aquatic environments and “Dead Zones” in the coastal ocean.
 It also contributes to climate change, acid rain, smog, biodiversity loss, and more.